International Postgraduate students

-The enclosed leaflet ‘Studying at Queen’s: Visas and the Points Based System’ and guidance notes highlight the changes in the UK Border Agency’s immigration procedures, together with general information about applying for a visa.
+The enclosed leaflet ‘Studying at Queen’s: Visas and the Points Based System’ and guidance notes highlight the changes in the UK Visas and Immigration procedures, together with general information about applying for a visa.
 It is important that you read the information carefully and note any action that is required on your part.

 When you apply for a Tier 4 visa you must include a Confirmation of Acceptance Studies (CAS) number.
 The University will assign your CAS number through the UK Border Agency’s system.
 The CAS number will be included in a letter called a CAS statement which will also have important information that you need for your visa application.
 You will only be sent a CAS statement if you have firmly accepted an unconditional offer of a place and provided details of your passport number and place of birth.

 A CAS must be used within six months of it being issued and you cannot apply for a visa more than three months before the start date of your course, therefore CAS statements will be sent to applicants from May onwards for those commencing their studies in September 2017.
 This statement will be conveyed to you by email.